Malcom McLean: Containerization

 As the advantages to McLean's container system became apparent, competitors quickly adapted.
 They built bigger ships, larger gantry cranes and more sophisticated containers.
 Sea-Land needed cash to stay competitive.
-McLean turned to Reynolds Tobacco Company, a company he knew from his trucking company days when his trucks transported Reynolds cigarettes across the United States.
+McLean turned to R. J. Reynolds Tobacco Company, a company he knew from his trucking company days when his trucks transported Reynolds cigarettes across the United States.
 In January 1969, Reynolds agreed to buy Sea-Land for $530 million in cash and stock.
-McLean made $160 million personally and got a seat on the company's board.
-To carry out the purchase, Reynolds formed a holding company, named R.J.
+McLean made $160 million personally, and got a seat on the company's board.
+To perform the purchase, Reynolds formed a holding company, named R.J.
 Reynolds Industries, Inc., which bought Sea-Land in May 1969.
 That same year, Sea-Land ordered five of the largest, fastest container ships in the world - SL-7 class vessels.

-Under Reynolds, Sea-Land's profits were intermittent.
-By the end of 1974, Reynolds had put more than $1 billion into Sea-Land, building huge terminals in New Jersey and Hong Kong and adding to its fleet of container ships.
+Owned by Reynolds, Sea-Land's profits were intermittent.
+By the end of 1974, Reynolds had invested more than $1 billion into Sea-Land, building huge terminals in New Jersey and Hong Kong and adding to its fleet of container ships.

 Sea-Land's biggest expense was fuel, so in 1970, RJR bought the American Independent Oil Co., better known as Aminoil, for $56 million.
-RJR put millions into oil exploration, trying to get Aminoil large enough to compete in the world exploration market.
+RJR invested million of dollars into oil exploration, trying to get Aminoil large enough to compete in the world exploration market.

 In 1974, R.J.
 Reynolds Industries had its best year.
 Sea-Land's earnings increased nearly 10 times, to $145 million.
 Aminoil's earnings soared to $86.3 million.
-Dun & Bradstreet, the financial-ratings firm, named RJR one of its five best-managed companies in America.
-But in 1975, Sea-Land's earnings dropped sharply, along with Aminoil's.
-McLean relinquished his Reynolds board seat in 1977 and cut ties with the company.
+Dun & Bradstreet, the financial-ratings company, named RJR one of its five best-managed companies in America.
+But in 1975, Sea-Land's earnings decreased sharply, along with Aminoil's.
+McLean relinquished his Reynolds board seat in 1977 and ended his relationship with the company.

 In June 1984, R.J.
-Reynolds Industries, Inc. spun off Sea-Land Corporation to shareholders, as an independent, publicly held company, with stock trading on the New York Stock Exchange.
-Sea-Land achieved the highest revenues and earnings in its 28-year history.
+Reynolds Industries, Inc. divested Sea-Land Corporation to shareholders, as an independent, publicly held company, with stock trading on the New York Stock Exchange.
+Sea-Land achieved the greatest revenues and earnings in its 28-year history.

 In September 1986, Sea-Land Corporation merged with CSA Acquisition Corp., a subsidiary of CSX Corporation.
 Sea-Land Corporation common stock was exchanged for $28 per share, cash.

 Sea-Land's international services were sold to Maersk in 1999, and the combined company was named Maersk Sealand, which, in 2006, became known simply as Maersk Line.

 The former Sea-Land's domestic services was operated until 2015 as Horizon Lines, which accounted for approximately 36% of the total U.S. marine container shipments between the continental U.S. and the markets of Alaska, Hawaii and Puerto Rico, and to Guam.
 The company was headquartered in Charlotte, North Carolina.
 In 2015 the company was acquired by Matson Navigation Company.